PI-Space/Computer-Science-Entry/README.md

 an alphabet that you need to learn before choosing any computer science track.

 ## Computer-Science-Basics:
-1. Introduction to Computer Science
+- Introduction to Computer Science
-2. Introduction to Computational Thinking
+- Dive into Programming Language
-3. Dive into Programming Language
+- Data Structure and Algorithms
-4. Data Structure and Algorithms
+- Database
-5. Database
+- Operating Systems
-6. Operating Systems
+- Introduction to Computational Thinking

 ### Introduction to Computer Science